Construction Permits Explained: 9 Critical Facts Every Property Owner Need

 Verifies proper footing depth, reinforcement placement, and foundation system before concrete placement.
 Failed foundation inspections create expensive correction requirements.

 Inspectors verify structural framing, electrical rough-in, plumbing rough-in, and mechanical ductwork before walls close.
-This represents critical inspection points where corrections remain relatively accessible.
+This represents a critical inspection point where corrections remain relatively accessible.
+The OSHA construction safety standards also apply at this phase, particularly for structural and electrical work.

-Comprehensive inspection verifying all construction work meets code requirements.
+Comprehensive inspection verifying all work meets code requirements.
 Final inspection approval allows certificate of occupancy issuance.
+No CO means no legal occupancy — this is strictly enforced for commercial projects.

 Handling Failed Inspections

-Professional general contractors minimize failed inspections through quality control processes catching issues before inspector arrival.
+Professional general contractors minimize failed inspections through quality control processes that catch issues before the inspector arrives.
 When failures occur, experienced contractors correct deficiencies quickly and schedule re-inspections promptly.
+The U.S. Small Business Administration provides a helpful overview of licensing and permit requirements that apply to commercial building projects.